SiewYan/CaloCalibration/README.md

 	--isMC
 ```

-Once the fit is run, produces a wiggle plot with the fit on, and the list of extracted parameters,
+Once the fit is run, produces a wiggle plot with the fit on (the fit can be validated by eye, or reduce chi2 point 1), and the list of extracted parameters,
 store in ```data```; The initial phase will be determined.

 Note: